spacetelescope/jdaviz/docs/sample_notebooks.rst

 2. `Sample JDAT notebooks <https://jwst-docs.stsci.edu/jwst-post-pipeline-data-analysis/example-jupyter-notebooks-data-analysis-tools>`_ that illustrate likely science workflows with data obtained from the various JWST instruments.
 These notebook incorporate ``astropy`` and Jdaviz when possible.

-3. `Sample notebooks <https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline-overview/example-jupyter-notebooks-running-the-pipeline>`_ that illustrate how to run the JWST science calibration pipeline.
+3. `Sample JWST pipeline notebooks <https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline-overview/example-jupyter-notebooks-running-the-pipeline>`_ that illustrate how to run the JWST science calibration pipeline.